CIS565-Fall-2015/Project4-CUDA-Rasterizer/README.md

 * Tongbo Sui
 * Tested on: Windows 10, i5-3320M @ 2.60GHz 8GB, NVS 5400M 2GB (Personal)

-## Video demo
+## Video Demo

+(splash)

-## Pipeline overview
+## Pipeline Overview

+* Vertex shading
-* Vertex shading with perspective transformation
+  * Vertex shader with perspective transformation.
+Takes in vertices and transform the coordinates to window coordinates
+* Primitive assembly
-* Primitive assembly with support for triangles read from buffers of index and vertex data.
+  * Assembles triangles from the list of vertices
+  * Calculates AABB bounding box for each triangle
+  * Initializes primitive properties for shading later
 * Geometry shader (optional)
-  * `G` toggle geometry shader; shows vertex normals
+  * `G` toggle geometry shader
-  * Able to output a variable number of primitives per input primitive, optimized using stream compaction
+  * For each triangle's first vertex, draw a line to demonstrate the vertex's normal
-  * Can output at most 8 primitives
+  * Shader has the ability to output at most 8 primitives for each input primitive
-  * Final result is trimmed via stream compaction
+  * Shader output is optimized via stream compaction, where unused storage is trimmed
+  * Analysis
+    * Performance impact: on average 2x slower, since the current shader outputs 2 primitives per input primitive
+    * Optimization: stream compaction is used to trim down the output array size
+    * Possible improvement: it might be better to simply refrain from using any compaction method, but direcly indexing the primitives during rasterization.
+This way the stream compaction overhead can be avoided.
+However it adds complexity to the next stage in the pipeline

+###### Geometry shader.
+Hairs are vertex normals

 * Backface culling (optional)
   * `B` toggle
+  * Marks all backfaces, then remove them using stream compaction
+  * Analysis
+    * Performance impact: varying impact on performance (see below in Performance Analysis)
+    * Optimization: stream compaction is used to trim down the output array size
+    * Possible improvement: same as geometry shader.
+In this case there is actually strong evidence that stream compaction overhead might be too significant

+###### Backface culling.
+Notice that backface normals are removed

 * Rasterization
+  * Rasterize input primitives.
+Uses scanline algorithm
+    * Each thread takes care of one triangle, and scans every pixel inside the triangle's bounding box
+    * Supports lines and points
+        * Does **not** support vertex shading and assembly for such primitives; only rasterization
+        * Analysis
+          * Performance impact: no visible direct impact; however if point shader is enabled, the scene would render much faster since the rasterization logic is dramatically simplified
+          * Optimization: various kernel optimization techniques, including reordering to reduce execution dependency, and removing cache variables for lower memory dependency and higher cache hit rate
+          * Possible improvement: faster algorithm to rasterize the primitive
+  * Sub-pipeline
+    * Pre-clipping
+      * Window clipping: remove fragments outside window by directly shrinking the scan bounding box
+      * Scissor test (optional): same as window clipping, and further shrinks the scan bounding box
+        * `S` toggle scissor test
+        * Analysis
+          * Performance impact: direct positive impact, but only when the object is partially inside the scissor box.
+Even in that case, the impact is small around ~10FPS
+          * Optimization: clipping before scaning, instead of discarding fragment during scan, essentially decreases the amount of computation needed for clipped primitives
+          * Possible improvement: may be a faster calculation for the scissor box clipping
-  * Scan each pixel in the bounding box
+    * Each thread scans each pixel in the triangle's bounding box
-    * Subject to primitive size in window coordinate
+      * Subject to primitive size in window coordinate; the bigger, the slower
         * For the same object, camera being further away results in smaller object screen size; thus higher FPS
-    * Camera very close results in each primitive covering big proportion of screen; thus each thread scans longer; thus lower FPS
+        * On the other hand, camera being very close results in each primitive covering big proportion of screen; thus each thread scans longer; thus lower FPS
-    * However, pixel scanning is at least 5x faster than standard scanline
-  * Scissor test (optional)
-    * `S`: toggle scissor test
-  * Window clipping
+      * The overhead of calculating and sorting intersection points per scanline cancels out the benefit that such points can shrink the scan range.
+Scanning every pixel is actually faster in general
-  * Depth test (using atomics for race avoidance)
+    * Depth test
-  * Barycentric color interpolation
-  * Support for rasterizing lines and points
-      * Does **not** support vertex shading for such primitives; only rasterization
+      * Directly testing the current calculated depth with the shallowest
+      * Write to buffer if it wins the depth test, using atomics to avoid races
+      * Use barycentric interpolation for color, position and normal.
+Thus it enables rendering of flat-shade objects, as well as smooth objects
+      * Analysis on barycentric interpolatoin
+        * Performance impact: no visible impact
+        * Optimization: none
+        * Possible improvement: none

+###### Scissor test.
+Fragments outside the scissor box are clipped

 * Fragment shading
-  * Lambert
+  * Simple Lambert shader
+  * Each fragment is shaded with two fixed lights

+###### Lambert shading with barycentric interpolation.
+Two lights are used to better demonstrate the effect

-## Misc features
+## Misc Features
 * Mouse-based interactive camera support
+  * Controls
     * `Left button` hold and drag: rotate
     * `Right button` hold and drag: pan
     * Scroll: zoom
     * `SPACE`: reset camera to default
+  * Performance impact: no visible impact
 * `N`: fragment shader will use normal vector as color vector; enable to see fragment normals

+###### Normal shading

 * `R`: reset to color shading (use fragment color for shaded color, instead of fragment normal)
 * `P`: toggle point shader; only shows shaded vertices instead of all fragments
-  * Not compatible with geometry shader because it will set all primitives to point; rasterization will still work, but both effects won't show at the same time
+  * Not compatible with geometry shader because it will set all primitives to point; rasterization will still work, but the two effects won't show at the same time

-**IMPORTANT:**
-For each extra feature, please provide the following brief analysis:

-* Concise overview write-up of the feature.
-* Performance impact of adding the feature (slower or faster).
-* If you did something to accelerate the feature, what did you do and why?
-* How might this feature be optimized beyond your current implementation?
+###### Point shading

 ### Performance Analysis